andreafalzetti/watch-gate/README.md

 For the queues I have used [AWS SQS](https://aws.amazon.com/sqs/) as it was quick to setup and I have experienced with it.

+## Notes

+The Catalog service has been included in the same code base as per the Watch Gate for time purposes.
+Ideally it would be an independend microservice.

 ## Getting Started

 Getting up and running is as easy as 1, 2, 3.